aguiarjv/aguiarjv/README.md

   <li>Docker</li>
   <li>Git</li>
   <li>MQL5</li>
-  <br>I'm not afraid of taking challenging projects and building smart solutions, after all that's what makes us grow as  software developers.</p>
+  <br>I'm not afraid of taking on challenging projects and building smart solutions after all that's what makes us grow as software developers.</p>

 ###